-Vacancy - Head of News - Tipp FM
+Vacancy :: Head Of News - Tipp FM

 - On-air broadcast experience is a pre-requisite for this position.

-- Demonstrate outstanding leadership skills with a demonstrable background in previously having led news teams.

-- Working knowledge of RCS Burli is preferred, but not essential.
+- Previous management experience is preferred, but not essential

-- Full driving license is required.
+- Full driving licence is required.

-If you feel you have what it takes, please forward your CV & Demo to Tipp FM’s Head of Programming, Stephen Keogh at [email protected] by Friday November 20th, 2020.
+If you feel you have what it takes, please forward your CV & Demo to Tipp FM’s Head of Programming, Stephen Keogh, [email protected] by Friday January 14th, 2022.